mike-lischke/antlr4-c3/readme.md

 ## Release Notes

+### 3.1.1

+- Renamed a few interfaces to follow the interface naming rules (a leading I).
+- Merged PR #81 from Aaron Braunstein.
+- Upgraded all dependencies to their latest version.
+-
 ### 3.0.0

 BREAKING CHANGES: With this major version release the API has been changed to make it more consistent and easier to use.
 The most important changes are: